homermultitext/hmt-digital-vm/README.md

     bash /vagrant/scripts/refresh.sh

-## Building and running the HMT system in one line
+## Running and using the HMT system

-Within your virtual machine:
+To build and run the HMT system in one line, within your virtual machine:

     bash /vagrant/scripts/all-hmt.sh

+From your host operating system, point a web browser at `http://localhost:8880`

 ## Other options

+See individual scripts to:

 - rebuild the HMT TTL graph
 - reload the HMT graph in a SPARQL endpoint